 Increased social interaction

 Reduced risk of heart/cardiovascular disease

 What Will the Trail Look Like?

-The proposed Atlantic County Bikeway West will be a multi-use trail that can be considered a shared use path, sidepath, or some combination of the two.
-Both shared use paths and sidepaths offer bi-directional travel for cyclists and pedestrians on a paved surface with an absolute minimum width of 8 feet and a preferred minimum of 10 feet.
+The proposed Atlantic County Bikeway West will be a multi-use trail that can be considered a shared-use path, sidepath, or some combination of the two.
+Both shared-use paths and sidepaths offer bi-directional travel for cyclists and pedestrians on a paved surface with an absolute minimum width of 8 feet and a preferred minimum of 10 feet.
 The main difference between the two facility types is determined by how they are separated from traffic.
-Shared use paths are often located in parks, open space, or forested areas with complete separation from nearby roads, while sidepaths are located adjacent to roadways.
-Buffer areas between a sidepath and roadway can vary from as little as two feet to much greater widths, depending on available right-of-way and other constraints.
+Shared-use paths are often located in parks, open spaces, or forested areas with complete separation from nearby roads, while sidepaths are located adjacent to roadways.
+Buffer areas between a sidepath and roadway can vary from as little as two feet to much greater widths, depending on the available Right-of-Way (ROW) and other constraints.